Back to Blogs

 OpenAI's Contrastive Language–Image Pre-Training (CLIP) is good at understanding and interpreting images in the context of natural language descriptions under a few lines of code.
 CLIP is a powerful semantic search engine, but we speak to teams running large-scale image search systems about how resource-intensive it is to run CLIP on their platform or server.

-light-callout-cta Check out our workshop on building a semantic visual search engine with ChatGPT & CLIP.
+Check out our workshop on building a semantic visual search engine with ChatGPT & CLIP.

 Encord Active runs CLIP under the hood to help you perform semantic search at scale.

-Semantic Search with Encord Active
+Semantic Search with Encord Index

-Encord Active uses its built-in CLIP to index your images when integrating them from Annotate.
 This indexing process involves analyzing the images and textual data to create a searchable representation that aligns images with potential textual queries.
-You get this and an in–depth analysis of your data quality on an end-to-end data-centric AI platform.

 1. Searching your images with natural language (text-based queries).